sayeedkhannabil/Software-Engineering-1/README.md

 #### Major Changes:

-* Implemented HSQLDB.
-* added interface to handle HSQLDB and stub-database.
-* updated database and added more method to the pervious database.
+* added more methods to the interface and updated the DataAccessObject to store data for the new features.

-* implemented implicit search for user and game.
+* created database for `Post`, `Reply`, `Request` and `Vote`
-*  Changed the open method from read from file to create objects manually

 ### Presentation:

 The `presentation` package is responsible for all of the classes that handles the UI(user interface).
-There are 10 classes in this package.
+There are 14 classes in this package.

 ##### GameGallery: